kharvd/hm/README.md

 # 🤔

-🤔 (pronounced "hmm") is an ML-like functional programming language.
+🤔 (pronounced "hmm") is a simplistic functional programming language inspired by OCaml and Haskell.

 **Disclaimer: this is a toy project and not intended for production use.**